 Brainstorm with me, will you?
 Think of the compliments below as a jumping-off point that you can tweak to fit the strong, kind, capable people in your life.
 Have something to add?
 Let’s make the comments section below the nicest comments section in the history of the Internet.

-Notice how someone reactions under pressure, whether that’s in a high-stakes work situation or wrangling a toddler in meltdown mode.
-Are they calm, take-charge, unflustered?
+Notice how someone reacts under pressure, whether that’s in a high-stakes work situation or wrangling a toddler in meltdown mode.
+Are they calm, take charge, unflustered?
 Tell them.

 Kindness > everything.

 Hurling yourself off the scary and expensive cliff to better yourself can be a lonely process.
 Tell them you admire how they’re willing to commit to being uncomfortable.